Tags

 Final installation:

 During the workshop days in SESC SJC participants showed a great interest in personal narrative while obtaining and creating material for impending CultureRobot installation.
-Appealing content was aggregated during the five days when they were making research based on presentation that displayed mapping process trough geographical mapping, mind mapping, time mapping and projects that map social, political and power relations.
+Appealing content was aggregated during the five days when

 Participants created maps based on their own interests.
 An example is mapping the water and city relations.
 Urbanism, water flow, street flow, underground water reservoirs and approach to communal water, abandoned water towers, rivers and bridges were investigated.
 This part of workshop ended resulting in drown, video and photo documentation.